scando1993/thingsboard.github.io/docs/iot-gateway/multi-tenant-configuration.md

 If everything was configured correctly, restart should go smoothly with no errors.

-Log in to ThingsBoard as **Tenant 1** user and verify that the ThingsBoard has received telemetry update from the Gateway:
+Log in to Pacificsoft as **Tenant 1** user and verify that the Pacificsoft has received telemetry update from the Gateway:

 {:refdef: style="text-align: center;"}
 ![image](/images/gateway/gateway-telemetry-updated.png)